urbit/docs/reference/vane-apis/jael.md

 ### `%public-keys`

 This `task` creates a subscription for the callee to a selection of the public keys kept by Jael.
+This `task` can originate locally or remotely.

 #### Accepts